percona/k8spsmdb-docs/docs/expose.md

         port will be routed, is automatically created in this variant.
-As an advantage, the Service will be reachable from outside the cluster by Node address and port number, however the address will be bound to a specific Kubernetes node.
+As an advantage, the Service will be reachable from outside the cluster by Node address and port number, however the address will be bound to a specific Kubernetes Node.
     * `LoadBalancer` - expose the Pod externally using a cloud provider’s load balancer.
 Both [ClusterIP and NodePort Services are automatically created :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) in this variant